Home / Resume / Healthcare / CNA Resume

 Focus on hands-on patient care skills, documentation systems, and safety protocols.

-Patient Care: ADL assistance, vital signs, blood glucose monitoring, mobility transfers
+Patient Care: ADL assistance, vital signs monitoring, blood glucose monitoring, patient mobility and transfers, catheter care

 5. Work experience

 Reverse chronological.
 Include facility name, unit type, bed count, and your typical patient assignment.
-Every bullet should show what you did and the scale at which you did it.
+Every bullet should show what you did and at what scale.

 Weak: "Helped patients with daily activities and took vital signs."

-Strong: "Provided direct care for 10 to 12 patients per shift on a 40-bed orthopedic rehabilitation unit, assisting with bathing, dressing, feeding, and mobility transfers while documenting all care in PointClickCare."
+Strong: "Provided ADL support for 10 to 12 patients per shift on a 40-bed orthopedic rehabilitation unit, assisting with bathing, dressing, feeding, and patient transfers using a sit-to-stand mechanical lift, charting all care in PointClickCare."

 Key skills to include